bcgov/platform-services-registry-api/README.md

 ## Querying all Public Cloud Active Requests

 Querying active public cloud requests.
-To get active public cloud requests, use the privateCloudActiveRequests query.
+To get active public cloud requests, use the `publicCloudActiveRequests` query.

 Here's an example using JavaScript with fetch: